The Water and Energy Nexus

 We have over 130 water pumping systems totaling nearly 9,000 horsepower.
 As such - it would cost over one million dollars a year in electricity to provide this valuable resource (2015 figures) if Mountain Regional Water did not utilize efficiency and conservation measures in its operation.

-The chart below shows what would make up the 2015 Energy and Power bill without any conservation or efficiency programs.
-The base bill would be $1,037,687 dollars.
-Through all of our efforts the annual Energy and Power bill is now reduced to $644,875 dollars!
+The charts below demonstrate what would make up a 2017 Energy and Power bill without any conservation or efficiency programs.
+The base bill would be $1,037,796 dollars without any efficiency efforts.
+Through all of our efforts the annual Energy and Power bill is now reduced to $616,463 dollars!

 Mountain Regional has been on the "cutting edge" and one of the leading examples of energy efficiency in water delivery systems in the state.
 We have received national awards for our continuing efforts.
 Our personnel have been involved in many training and technology transfer studies.
 The State of Utah recently completed a case study regarding the efforts of Mountain Regional Water.
 The study can be accessed below: